DirectBooker/mcp-chatgpt/WARP.md

 The project includes a framework for serving TypeScript files and their compiled JavaScript through MCP resources.
 This allows showcasing TypeScript features and compilation results.

+**Factory Function**: The project uses `createTypeScriptResource()` to eliminate boilerplate code.
+Instead of writing 50+ lines of duplicate resource implementation code, you only need to provide 4 configuration parameters.

 ### Directory Structure
 ```
 src/